jdhitsolutions/PSPodcast/README.md

 ## [Get-PSPodcastShowNotes](docs/Get-PSPodcastShowNotes.md)

 The `PSPodcastInfo` object includes a number of properties that point to online links.
-The object has a property set called `Links` which makes it easy.
+The object has a property set called `Links` which makes it easy to see all of them at once.

 ```powershell
 PS C:\> $r[5] | Select Links